-People of color and LGBTQ candidates are strongly encouraged to apply.
+People of color, gender oppressed people, working class people, LGBTQ people, immigrants, and all others directly impacted by oppression encouraged to apply.
 We are committed to a diverse workplace, and to supporting our staff with ongoing career development opportunities.

 To apply please send cover letter, resume, 2 professional references that can speak to your experiential teaching and garden experience, and a relevant lesson plan that you have taught via e-mail to:

 The Development Intern will support the Development Manager with aspects of fundraising to support the school garden programming of Hudson Valley Seed.
 This is an excellent opportunity for young professionals seeking experience in the nonprofit field.